saifuluvs-eng/StockPortfolio/replit.md

 - Migrated from Vercel to Replit's persistent server architecture
 - Fixed React hook violation in Account.tsx (moved useEffect before conditional returns)
 - Fixed critical nested link bug in home.tsx that was freezing the page (removed Button with Link inside Link-wrapped News card)
+- **Replaced Binance API with CoinGecko API** due to geo-blocking (Binance returns HTTP 451 on Replit)
+  - Implemented symbol mapping for 40+ popular coins
+  - Added null-checking to prevent Bitcoin price substitution for unmapped symbols
+  - Fixed OHLC days validation to use only CoinGecko-supported values
+  - Top gainers now filtered to mapped symbols only
 - Added `/api/ai/summary` endpoint for AI Summary panel with resilient error handling
 - Server configured to bind to `0.0.0.0:5000` for Replit environment
 - Made Firebase authentication optional - app now uses Supabase as primary auth